 2005 - Peter Crouch signed from Southampton for £7m on a four-year contract.
 He failed to score in his first nineteen reds games, but went on to bag thirteen goals in his final thirty games of his first season, helping us to claim the FA Cup in May.
 He went on to score 42 times in 134 outings in total before being sold to Portsmouth for a fee of up to £11m in July 2008.

 2016 – Estonian centre-half Ragnar Klavan signed from Augsburg for £4.2m.
-He struck twice in 53 outings before moving on to Cagliari for £2m last August.
+He struck twice in 53 outings before moving on to Cagliari for £2m in August 2018.
 On the same day, keeper Ádám Bogdán joined Wigan Athletic on loan, playing seventeen times as the Latics were relegated to League One.

 Keeping no more